pgmikhael/density-evaluator/README.md

 - PatientID: Unique identifier for each patient
 - ExamID: Unique identifier for each mammogram
-- ExamDate: Date of the mammogram
+- ExamDate: Date of the mammogram.
+The date should be in the format `MM/DD/YYYY`
 - Density / BI-RADS: Density measurement
 - Age at Exam: Age of the patient at the time of the mammogram
 - Ethnicity: Ethnicity of the patient
 - Cancer (YES | NO): Whether the patient was diagnosed with cancer within `T`  years of the mammogram
-- Date of Cancer Diagnosis: Date of cancer diagnosis
+- Date of Cancer Diagnosis: Date of cancer diagnosis.
+The date should be in the format `MM/DD/YYYY`
-- Date of Last Negative Mammogram: Last known date of a negative mammogram
+- Date of Last Negative Mammogram: Last known date of a negative mammogram.
+The date should be in the format `MM/DD/YYYY`

 ## Usage